What to know about Kensington

 And what will you get for your money renting in Kensington?

-Emma Arecco, lettings manager for Marsh & Parsons in Kensington, says that prices in the area start at 350pw and for this, you can expect a studio flat in a sought after portered building such as Vicarage Court or Chatsworth Court.
-These properties are perfect for a single occupant working in the city or as a Pied a Terre.
-One-bedroom properties in the area start from around 425pw, and if you want something newly refurbished to exacting standards and on a premier street, such as Palace Gardens Terrace then be prepared to pay up to 750pw as these kinds of properties are in short supply.
-Two-bedroom property can range from 650-1,200pw.
+Laurie Emsworth, Lettings Manager for Marsh & Parsons in Kensington, says that prices in the area start at £350pw and for this, you can expect a studio flat in a sought after portered building such as Vicarage Court or Chatsworth Court.
+These properties are perfect for a single occupant working in the city or as a pied-a-terre.
+One-bedroom properties in the area start from around £395pw, and if you want something newly refurbished to exacting standards and on a premier street, such as Palace Gardens Terrace then be prepared to pay up to £750pw as these kinds of properties are in short supply.
+Two-bedroom properties can range from £550-£1,250pw.

-Campden Hill and its surrounding streets, which are located in between Kensington High Street and Notting Hill Gate, are those most desirable to prospective tenants.
-Families in the area looking for a three-bedroom house in the sought after Hillgate Village can expect to pay between 1,200-1,400pw depending on condition, and larger families looking for a five-bedroom house on a prime street such as Abingdon Villas can expect to pay in excess of 2000pw, yet if theyve been recently modernised with off-street parking then even more.
+Campden Hill and its surrounding streets, which are located in between Kensington High Street and Notting Hill Gate, are some of those most desirable to prospective tenants.
+Families in the area looking for a three-bedroom house in the sought after Hillgate Village can expect to pay between £1,200-£1,400pw depending on condition, and larger families looking for a five-bedroom house on a prime street such as Abingdon Villas can expect to pay in excess of £2,000pw, yet if they've been recently modernised with off-street parking then even more.

 What else can you expect from Kensington?

-Kensington also has some of the best pubs in London including The Churchill, on Kensington Church Street, whose walls are adorned with Second World War memorabilia, and the Elephant and Castle on Holland Street, just behind the High Street.
-The Piano Bar, behind a tiny door on the High Street, is a real gem where Bazz Norton and his grand piano entertain drinkers with a wide mix of tunes and requests.
-For formal dining, residents are spoilt for choice, from Sally Clarke's to Kensington Place, The Orangery in the grounds of the palace, and Maggie Jones's, named after Princess Margaret.
+Kensington also has some of the best pubs in London including the Churchill Arms on Kensington Church Street, whose walls are adorned with Second World War memorabilia, and the Elephant and Castle on Holland Street, just behind the high street.
+The Piano Bar, behind a tiny door on the high street, is a real gem where Bazz Norton and his grand piano entertain drinkers with a wide mix of tunes and requests.
+For formal dining, residents are spoilt for choice, from Sally Clarke's to Kensington Place, the Orangery in the grounds of the palace, and Maggie Jones's, named after Princess Margaret.

 For shoppers there is a vast array of boutiques, supermarkets, and specialist retailers.
 The former Barkers department store has recently been redeveloped into a Whole Foods supermarket and, on Saturdays, Kensington hosts its own farmers market.